smitchell556/smitchell556.github.io/docs/index.rst

-* Make full stack web applications using PHP, Flask(python), and Caveman2(Common Lisp), that focus on interactions with the file system, storing client data, inventory management, and bookkeeping.
+* Make full stack web applications using PHP, Flask(python), and Caveman2(Common Lisp), that focus on interactions with the file system, storing client data, and bookkeeping.
 * Experience configuring multiple web servers including Apache and NGINX.
 * Created software using Go for executing system commands on remote servers.